GuardianUI/documentation/getting-started/writing-tests.md

-### Mocking Wallet State
+## Mocking Wallet State

 The test wallet starts empty.
-You can give it a gas token balance (ETH, MATIC, etc), ERC20 balances, and even set allowances for contracts to spend ERC20 tokens in a few simple commands
+You can easily give it gas token balance (ETH, MATIC, etc), ERC20 balances, and even set allowances for contracts to spend ERC20 tokens in a few simple commands

 ```typescript
 // tests/example.spec.ts